Chisaina69/Cocktaily/README.md

 ## Acknowledgements

-We extend our gratitude to the [CocktailDB API](https://www.thecocktaildb.com/) for providing us with access to a vast collection of cocktail data, making it possible to bring Cocktaily to life.
+I extend our gratitude to the [CocktailDB API](https://www.thecocktaildb.com/) for providing us with access to a vast collection of cocktail data, making it possible to bring Cocktaily to life.

 Thank you for using Cocktaily, and cheers to exploring the art of mixology!